ValarieOyieke/Personal-Site/README.md

-A personal website created with the help of Scrimba
+A personal website created with the help of Per Borgen of @scrimba.com

 Happy Coding!